 Remember, you do not need to stand waist-deep in the surf.
 While standing in the ocean can get you more range, you might end up standing in a prime fish-gathering spot.

-When fishing for surfperch, I like to go out 2-3 hours before high tide and continue fish 2-3 hours the outgoing tide.
-I find that outgoing tide is where the red tail surf perch were starting to bite.
+When fishing for surfperch, the best time is 2-3 hours before high tide and continue fish 2-3 hours the outgoing tide.
+Outgoing tide is where the surf perch were starting to bite.

 Tidal patterns can have a substantial effect on how well the surfperch are striking and where they can be most easily found